 The Doctor of Acupuncture and Master of Acupuncture Dual Degree program is a three-year professional degree program consisting of 2647.5 hours and a total of 149 units.
 The curriculum is taught on a semester basis with clinical training and other designated courses continuing during the summer term.

 Taught by highly accomplished faculty in TCM education, the curriculum is offered through the following eight academic and clinical departments:

 - Review and Assessment

-The educational objectives of the MAc program provide guidelines for the development of the curriculum, assessment of the program’s quality and success, and the measurement of the achievements of our graduates.
+The educational objectives of the DAc/MAc Dual-degree program provide guidelines for the development of the curriculum, assessment of the program’s quality and success, and the measurement of the achievements of our graduates.